Kaemete/IOIntroduction/README.md

  - You can also use and share the RTutor problem sets similar to the (CC BY-NC-SA 4.0) license with one restriction: You are not allowed to use or share the problem sets if you make or plan to make publicly available or provide a link to any solutions of these problem sets.
 (To motivate students to solve the problem sets, they are grade-relevant to a small extent.
 Therefore I don't want solutions too easily available.)

+# Packages
+Install all packages from "0 starthere.R"